Nigerian Fried Rice

 EYW wants your food stories!

-What: It’s exactly what it sounds like: Breakfast ingredients, like eggs, potatoes, beans, and/or sausage, are piled into a tortilla, which in Austin is usually made of flour.
-This delicious no-brainer of a combination—a marriage of Mexican and American fast-food tendencies—is hugely popular in Texas, particularly in Austin and San Antonio.
+Breakfast tacos are, blissfully, exactly what they sound like: Breakfast ingredients, like eggs, potatoes, refried beans, and/or sausage, are piled into a tortilla, which in Austin is usually made of flour, and served with various hot sauces for about $2 a pop.
+This delicious no-brainer of a combination—a marriage of Mexican and American fast-food tendencies—is hugely popular in Texas, particularly in Austin, San Antonio, and Houston.
+You'll never look at breakfast the same way again.

 Good to know: Tacos of all stripes are everywhere in Austin, so it’s only natural that a few good taco-centric websites have popped up to help you navigate the landscape.
 Taco Journalism is a good place to start.